lithdoh/de5n352ke4riwl3/README.md

 I'd like to keep a database of completed builds that companies have sold, for three reasons:
 1. Users can enter their Brand, Model, and Year instead of manually entering their bike’s components.
-2. If a user builds a bike that is already being sold as a complete, show them the complete because it will probably be cheaper than the sum of the part costs, not to mention labor for the build.
+2. If a user builds a bike that is already being sold as a complete, show them the complete because it will probably be cheaper than the sum of the part costs.
-3. Knowing that a combination of parts has been used by a brand in a complete bike is confidence-boosting.
+3. Knowing that a combination of parts has been used by a brand in a complete bike boosts confidence that these parts are compatible.
+(Cycle Selector won't be absolutely perfect)

 **What I'm Working On Now:**

 Currently I'm trying to come up with a good way to do the filter checkboxes.
 It's kind of tricky because they should:

 - come from the backend (too many to add manually)
-- have a count of how many products would be left if you were to click that checkbox (count also comes from backend)
+- have a count of how many products would be left if the user were to click that checkbox (count also comes from backend)
 - be sorted alphabetically for string-based filters and ascending for number-based filters so that users can find the filter they want quickly
 - be part of one reactive form group so that the paginator can be reset in one go (would have to reset paginator individually for each section otherwise)
 - be Angular Material checkboxes, to keep with the theme.